 Milestones: Catholic Campaign, TMO Offers Leadership Training for Hispanic Parishioners, Texas Catholic Herald

-When Sandra, a member of El Carmen Catholic Church in San Antonio, attempted to join her son at his elementary school for lunch, she was barred from entering the campus due to a district policy that parents present a Texas ID.
-Sandra does not have -- and cannot obtain -- a Texas ID.
-When COPS/Metro leaders requested a meeting with the Superintendent to discuss the policy, they were denied.
+The issue originally emerged when Sandra, a member of El Carmen Catholic Church in San Antonio, attempted to join her son at his elementary school for lunch.
+She was barred from campus because she could not show a Texas ID.
+When COPS/Metro leaders requested a meeting with the Superintendent to discuss the policy, they were initially denied.

 [Photo Credit: Camille Phillips, Texas Public Radio]

 Southside ISD Says Wider Range of Government-Issued Photo IDs Now Will Be Accepted for Campus Access, Rivard Report [pdf]

 San Antonio Parents Without Texas IDs Barred from Southside ISD Schools, Texas Public Radio

 Parents Without Texas IDs Said They Were Barred from Southside ISD Campuses, Rivard Report